2018 has been a heck of a year for software.

 Things are becoming more and more integrated.
 We, as humans, and the objects we surround ourselves with, are communicating at unprecedented levels.

 Computers connect like never before.
 Our phones, vehicles and home appliances are all talking to each other without human supervision, making up the Internet of Things (IoT).
 We have not only managed to build smart homes, but smart cities, and soon we will see smart countries connecting and coordinating.
 It is already possible to summon your car to pick you up.
-Soon enough you won’t even have to ask.
+Before long, you won’t even have to ask.
 Imagine calling it a day and leaving from work.
-Your car will look at your calendar and sync that up with your phone’s GPS, knowing that you are leaving and start driving to the front door to pick you up.
+Your car will look at your calendar and sync that up with your phone’s GPS, knowing that you are leaving so it starts driving towards the front door to pick you up.
 Once you have entered the car, it will notify your loved ones, tell your home to turn up the heat, turn on the evening news on your smart TV, Google Home or Amazon Echo, maybe even fire up the bathtub if you’ve had a long day.
-You won’t be asking for any of these things, your devices will be powered by assistants that knows about your preferences, and how they fluctuate depending on your day.
+You won’t be asking for any of these things, your devices will be powered by assistants that know your preferences, and how they fluctuate depending on your day.

 Hybrids, meaning human to non-human, connect like never before.
 Assistants like Google Assistant, Siri and Alexa are making us all superhuman, giving everyone an assistant that knows more about us than any human assistant could.
 They provide us with the information we need, when we need it.
 They answer our questions, heck they even answer questions on our behalf to the people around us.
 They help us sort out our daily schedule, they order our pizza and they notify us when a movie is in theatres.
-But hybrids are not only human-to-computer, it’s also computer-to-human.
-Imagine your Facebook assistant right now learning how to be you, simply by studying your previous interactions on Facebook-powered services.
-Once activated, your Facebook assistant will write to your friends on your behalf, comment on posts or pictures you are tagged in, respond to messages on Messenger and Whatsapp, even write personal birthday wishes like Joaquin Phoenix in that movie Her.
+Hybrids are not only human-to-computer, but it’s also computer-to-human.
+Imagine your Facebook assistant right now learning how to be you, simply by studying your previous interactions on Facebook-powered services (Messenger, Instagram, Whatsapp etc).
+Once activated, your Facebook assistant will write to your friends on your behalf, comment on posts or pictures you are tagged in, respond to messages, even write personal birthday wishes like Joaquin Phoenix did in that movie Her.